 Putting this all together, if you live in an affluent area where you work from home, but you live in an area commonly threatened by natural disasters, you might not need to go around carrying a full sized pistol, a tourniquet, and a flashlight and multi-tool, but because those are your circumstances doesn't mean that other people wouldn't benefit from carrying more equipment for their circumstances.

 Furthermore, skill gives us options but equipment streamlines how we apply skill.
-Can you try and make a tourniquet out of a belt, or a water filter from a used water bottle with sand and charcoal in it?
+Can you try and improvise a tourniquet, or a water filter from a used water bottle with sand and charcoal in it?
 Yes, you can.
 It's good to know how.

 ...but improvising will never be as good as a purpose built item.